Skip to main content

 info

 You should setup a PostgreSQL database manually to be used by ToolJet.
+You can find the system requirements here.

 ToolJet comes with a built-in Redis setup, which is used for multiplayer editing and background jobs.
 However, for multi-pod setup, it's recommended to use an external Redis instance.